Product Colors and Sizes

 Some advice to consider before you get into your bag

 Dress simply (1 layer of clothing is enough).
 Warm-up your extremities: hats, gloves, socks, hand/feet warmers, rubdowns, etc. A flask of hot water can be used as a hot water bottle (as long as there's no chance of it accidentally opening!)
-Contract your muscles (70% of the energy consumed is converted into heat) but do it without moving as this could create a draught.
+Contract your muscles (70% of the energy consumed is converted into heat) but don't make any movements that cause cold draughts.
 Use a bag liner to optimise warmth and avoid washing your sleeping bag too frequently.

 Style